OptimalDesignLab/PETSc2.jl/docs/src/build.md

 some performance.
 To build an optimized version of PETSc, see the `deps/install_petsc.sh` script.

 Note that arguments passed to the `install_petsc.sh` script are passed to PETSc's `configure` command.
-If you want non-default options, running this script directly (not as part of the build system) is the recommended way to build PETSc.
+Also, the environment variable `JULIA_PETSC_CONFIG` is added to the arguments to `configure`, before the script arguments (so the script arguments will take precedence if an option is specified in both).
+Either of these methods can be used to customize the Petsc build.

+Note that you can use the `install_petsc.sh` script to install Petsc indendently of the Petsc.jl build system.
 After doing so, set the `PETSC_DIR` and `PETSC_ARCH` environment variables before running `build.jl` (see the next section).